Senior School Curriculum

 Beerwah State High School offers a great variety of subjects in years 11 and 12.
 The curriculum allows students to pursue multiple pathways including a rigorous academic program, a contemporary arts program, a skills based vocational program or a combination of these.

 Senior students at Beerwah State High School study five subjects.
-English or English Communication is compulsory and all students must also study at least one mathematics subject.
+General English or Essential English is compulsory and all students must also study at least one mathematics subject.
 All other subjects are offered for students to select via subject lines and should relate to interest areas and future career pathways.

 All students must enrol in a program of study that enables them the opportunity to meet their QCE requirements.